brettknowlton/GamblerEditorBevy/planning/Dungeons and Dragons/Player Breakdowns/Gib Gab (Hyrum).md

 -Has made contact with a rune, has deeply nested powers but in practice is actually an artificer but is delusional to the point of believing he is a wizard anyway

+related to the Gabbington goblin guild.
+A particularly snooty tinkerer guild of goblins